SovnSkyrim/AmongSovngardesStars/README.md

 4. Click the Go/Begin button.
 5. Wait for Wabbajack to finish.

-We use Lexy's installer for mod updates, if you go straight to my fork, you might have problems, it's most likely faster for you to download Lexy first then mine.

 ##### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you loose no progress.